-I have personally experienced enough adversity (failed relationships, addictions, injuries, etc.), which hindsight has proven to be blessings in disguise, that I now trust in this Universal Law.
+I have personally experienced enough adversity in life (failed relationships, addictions, injuries, etc.), which hindsight had proven to be blessings in disguise, that I now trust in this Universal Law.
 The trick is to have patience and certainty for the seeds that have yet to bloom.
 This is my definition of faith.

-In my book, I’ve interviewed some courageous people who are great examples of this law at work in the world.
+While doing research for my book, I’ve interviewed some courageous people who are great examples of this law at work in the world.
 Some of their stories include battling cancer, growing up in foster homes, and financial disaster.
-Without fail, they have all said these challenging experiences have led them to discover hidden treasures.
-My friend Fanny actually said, “In hindsight, cancer was my friend, forcing me to make changes in my life that I was unable to do on my own.”
+Without fail, they have all said that these challenging experiences have led them to discover hidden treasures.
+My friend Joanne actually said, “In hindsight, cancer was my friend, forcing me to make changes in my life that I was unable to do on my own.”
+Wow!

 The School of Life can be brutal!
-Like any school, the longer we ignore our lessons, the more difficult the tests become.
+Like any school, the longer we ignore our daily lessons, the more difficult the tests become.
 Trust me, I know.
 I was one of the stubborn ones.
 The definition of crazy is someone who repeats the same behavior over and over expecting different results.
 To be mindful simply means being aware that we are always being guided by a force greater than ourselves.
 The key is to allow ourselves some moments of silence—to listen for this inner guide.

 Although we are currently living through some very turbulent times in our history, I'm still optimistic.
 There is a power at work in the Universe that often reveals itself during our darkest moments.
-Natural disasters are a good examples of this phenomenon at work.
+Natural disasters are a good examples of this phenomenon in action.
+I lived in Houston for several years and have witnessed many hurricanes and floods.
 During these times of collective pain, humanity rises to the occasion.
-I lived in Houston for many years and have witnessed several hurricanes and floods.
 People come together for a common good.
-Young, old, rich, poor, black, white––it doesn’t matter.
-And when the rescue boat pulls up to your house, they don’t ask who you voted for!
-This is baked into our DNA.
+Young, old, rich, poor, black, white—it doesn’t matter.
+Also, when the rescue boat pulls up to your house, they don’t ask who you voted for!
+This connection or common humanity is baked into our DNA.
 Unfortunately, it often takes these highly emotional states to activate this primal reaction.